Theory of Supervibronic Transitions via Casimir Polaritons

 \paragraph{Introduction.} Exploring novel collective effects in light-matter interactions is a key research topic in the fields of quantum optics and chemical physics.
-Back in 1954, Dicke proposed that when $N$ emitters are coupled to a common electromagnetic field, the spontaneous emission rate of the emitters may increase proportionally to $N$, an unexpected result known as superradiance \cite{Dicke1954,Gross1982,Breuer2007}.
-Beyond superradiance, when polaritons --- the hybrid light-matter states --- are formed under strong light-matter interactions, the Rabi splitting between an optical cavity mode and $N$ molecular transitions can depend collectively on $\sqrt{N}$ \cite{Ribeiro2018,FriskKockum2019,Herrera2019,Nagarajan2021,Xiang2021JCP,Fregoni2022,Simpkins2023,Mandal2023ChemRev}.
-More recently, under vibrational strong coupling (VSC), \cite{Shalabney2015,Long2015} where a vibrational mode of a large ensemble of molecules forms polaritons in a planar Fabry--P\'erot microcavity, thermally-activated ground-state chemical reaction rates have been found to exhibit a nonlinear dependence on the concentration of molecules \cite{Thomas2016,Thomas2019_science,Thomas2020,Ahn2023Science}.
-Recent experiments also demonstrated collective effects in polariton-induced vibrational or electronic energy transfer rates \cite{Coles2014,Xiang2020Science,Grafton2020,Polak2020,Georgiou2021,Chen2022}.
+One early example is Dicke's superradiance \cite{Dicke1954,Gross1982,Breuer2007}, where the spontaneous emission rate of $N$ emitters interacting with a common electromagnetic field can be enhanced by a factor of $N$.
+Beyond superradiance, when polaritons, the hybrid light-matter states, are formed under strong light-matter interactions, the Rabi splitting between a photon mode and $N$ molecular transitions can depend collectively on $\sqrt{N}$ \cite{Ribeiro2018,FriskKockum2019,Herrera2019,Nagarajan2021,Xiang2021JCP,Fregoni2022,Simpkins2023,Mandal2023ChemRev}.
+One popular experimental setup for preparing the polariton states is a planar Fabry--P\'erot microcavity, where a cavity photon mode confined between a pair of parallel mirrors is tuned near resonance with a molecular transition inside the cavity.
+More recently, under vibrational strong coupling (VSC) between a molecular vibrational mode and an infrared (IR) cavity photon mode \cite{Shalabney2015,Long2015}, thermally-activated ground-state chemical reaction rates have been found to exhibit a nonlinear dependence on the concentration of molecules in the Fabry--P\'erot cavity \cite{Thomas2016,Thomas2019_science,Thomas2020,Ahn2023Science}.
+Collective effects in polariton-induced vibrational or electronic energy transfer rates have also been observed experimentally \cite{Coles2014,Xiang2020Science,Grafton2020,Polak2020,Georgiou2021,Chen2022}.